If you've never heard the term "financial infidelity," it doesn't mean you don't know what it is.

 In any case, the root cause is secrecy born out of a lack of trust and desire to work together, and it can be incredibly damaging.

 Before you engage in an extensive, deep conversation, often with tears or anger, it's essential to look into your own heart and see why you feel compelled to act against the involvement or participation of the person whom you publicly say is the most important on Earth.
-That is a really, really important step to take to understand the root causes of the relational dysfunction.
+This is an essential step in understanding the root causes of the relational dysfunction.

-With that said, it is critical to have a conversation about what happened and why it's been going on.
-In addition, you will need to offer some level of apology for your complicity in making these decisions.
+That said, it is critical to have a conversation about what happened and why it has been going on.
+You will also need to offer some level of apology for your complicity in making these decisions.

 Sometimes, the apology and the light of day can help bring a fresh outlook to your relationship.
-But usually, some level of breached trust needs to be repaired, and this can be attempted through forming agreements together.
+But usually, in terms of forgiving financial infidelity, some level of breached trust needs to be repaired.
+This can be attempted by forming agreements together.

 For example, some couples will agree that neither will spend money above a certain level from now on.
 Or in the case of the savings secrecy, there will be no accounts opened in this household that are not in joint name to ensure that both parties are involved in what's happening and an attempt to rebuild the trust.

-It may even require a neutral third party; a friend, a colleague, or a financial advisor can participate in neutralizing or diffusing the energy and hurt that exists while you work to form new methods of making decisions.
-Indeed, counseling or therapy can often be beneficial to work through the issues that you have as a couple and through your own relationship with money and its importance in your life.
+It may even require a neutral third party.
+A friend, a colleague, or a financial advisor can help neutralize or diffuse the energy and hurt that exists while you work to form new methods of making decisions.
+Indeed, counseling or therapy can often be beneficial for working through the issues you have as a couple and your own relationship with money and its importance in your life.

-In addition, creating a monthly budget, being transparent about expenses, reassessing your goals together, and having regular financial check-ins can help.
+In addition, creating a monthly budget, being transparent about expenses, reassessing your goals together, and having regular financial check-ins, like money dates, can help.

 While a complicated topic, it is one to acknowledge and face honestly.

-Please reach out to our team of advisors if we can assist you and your partner as you plan your financial future as a couple.
+Please reach out to our team of advisors to see if we can assist you and your partner as you plan your financial future together.

 Shane Tenny is the managing partner of Spaugh Dameron Tenny.
 Along with hosting the Prosperous Doc® podcast, Shane has a true passion for behavioral finance, helping clients and audiences understand how to develop successful strategies based on their unique temperaments.
 An accomplished and highly engaging speaker, Shane is regularly interviewed for television and podcasts, is actively involved in the Financial Planning Association®, and contributes to industry advisory boards.